raganwald/raganwald.github.com/_posts/2013-04-19-another-look-at-sequence.md

   finallyDoThis);
 {% endhighlight %}

-In this form, *Sequence* is simplicity itself: `sequence = flip(compose)` .
-It's no more and no less than calling "compose" with the arguments flipped from back to front.
+In this form, *Sequence* looks like simplicity itself: `sequence = flip(compose)`.
+It has the same mechanism as calling "compose" with the arguments flipped from back to front.

-### sequence with a twist
+But semantically, it's different.
+The compose function is all about doing more than one thing; *The sequence function is all about doing things in a specific order*.
+In this post, we're going to look at the ways it can be used and some of the very special features it has.

+By the end, we'll have a handle on using sequence to manage asynchronous functions, special error handling, and other "programmable semantics."

+## Mapping Semantics

+We saw how to use sequence to emulate what we can already do with semicolons.
 Let's up the ante a bit.
 Consider this code:

 {% highlight javascript %}
 function meetsMinimumBalanceRequirement (accountNumber) {